Bzenec: Sights

 The castle fell into disrepair and today is owned by the town.
 It is inaccessible.
 The castle park is open to the public.
 In the park is a linden tree known as Bzenec Linden, which is supposedly more than 900 years old.

 A notable landmark of the town is the Chapel of Saints Florian and Sebastian.
 It was built in 1703 on the hill above the town, on the site where the old castle stood.
-Due to its location, the chapel was struck several times by lightning, then it was destroyed during World War II.
+Due to its location, the chapel was struck several times by lightning, and then it was destroyed during World War II.
 The chapel was restored only recently, and was opened in 2018.